TurkuNLP/register-annotation-docs/_register/IN-fi.md

 ---

 - Documents sructured as questions-and-answers
-- Text purpose to provide specific information about something or instructions on how to do something
+- Text purpose to provide specific information about something
 - Websites with procedural information often have special pages with FAQs, anticipating questions that end-users may have
 - The author is usually associated with an institutional or commercial site
 - See Biber & Egbert 2018: 137, 145-146